DTAS Resilience Fund — Proposal

 The Opportunity

 The DTAS Recovery & Resilience Fund offers grants of £10k–£100k to member organisations for capacity building.
 CDT is eligible as a provisional DTAS member.
-This is a once-in-a-generation opportunity to invest in the governance, communications, and community engagement infrastructure that an organisation managing a Category A listed heritage site with £1.3M in assets genuinely needs.
+This is a once-in-a-generation opportunity to invest in the governance, communications, community engagement, and asset management infrastructure that an organisation managing a Category A listed heritage site with £1.3M in assets genuinely needs.

 Why CDT, Why Now